yiyangphd/yiyangphd.github.io/openings.md

 **Qualifications**
 - A bachelor's degree in statistics, mathematics, computer science, data science, bioinformatics, or related fields
+- A master's degree in a related field is desirable but not required
 - Programming skills in R or Python

 **Application**